vyos/vyos-documentation/docs/installation/image.rst

    Delete no longer needed images from the system.
-You can specify an optional image name to delete, the image name can be retrieved via a list of available images can be shown using the :opcmd:`show system image`.
+You can specify an optional image name to delete, the image name can be retrieved via a list of available images using the command :opcmd:`show system image`.

    .. code-block:: none